snowplow-archive/maxmind-geolite-update/README.md

     from-name: maxmind-geolite-update
     color: purple

-If you do not use HipChat, please delete this whole section from your config file (including the "[HipChat]" title).
+If you do not use HipChat, please delete this whole section from your config file (including the `[HipChat]` title).

 If you want to change the path for the configuration file at runtime, you can specify this on the command line like so: